-As an alternative, end-devices can use the LoRaWAN join procedure in order to setup some of these values and dynamically gain access to the network.
+As an alternative, end-devices can use the LoRaWAN join procedure with a join server behind the NS in order to setup some of these values and dynamically gain access to the network.
 To use the join procedure, an end-device must still know the AppEUI, and in addition, a different (long-term) symmetric key that is bound to the AppEUI - this is the application key (AppKey), and is distinct from the application session key (AppSKey).
 The AppKey is required to be specific to the device, that is, each end-device should have a different AppKey value.
 And finally, the end-device also needs a long-term identifier for itself, syntactically also an EUI-64, and known as the device EUI or DevEUI.
-Table 4 summarises these values.
+Table 4 summarizes these values.

++ ·

-+ Value + Description
+Value Description

-DevEUI IEEE EUI64 naming the device
+ļ DevEUI IEEE EUI64 naming the device

 AppEUI IEEE EUI64 naming the application

-AppKey 128 bit long term application key for use with AES
+AppKey 128-bit long term application key for use with AES

+r